idaholab/moose/modules/subchannel/doc/content/syntax/subchannel_only.md

-# Subchannel-only Input File Syntax
+# Pronghorn-SC-only Input File Syntax

-Listed below are all the reference pages for Subchannel specific code that can be used in the Subchannel input file.
+Listed below are all the reference pages for Pronghorn-SC specific code that can be used in the Pronghorn-SC input file.

 Click the blue links in the class names shown below to view the detailed description, the class purpose, theoretical models, input file examples, and